keyvan-amiri/PGTNet/README.md

 conda clean --all
 ```
-Note that we included pip install command required for working with event log data (i.e., [pm4py](https://pm4py.fit.fraunhofer.de/) library).
-For other libraries, namely PyYAML numpy scikit-learn requirements should be already satisfied.
-Therefore, we do not need to install them separately (commented in the above piece of commands).
+Note that, we also included pip install for [pm4py](https://pm4py.fit.fraunhofer.de/) library to facilitate working with event log data.
+For other libraries (PyYAML, numpy, scikit-learn) requirements should be already satisfied.
+Therefore, you do not need to install them separately.

 **<a name="part2">2.
 Clone repositories and download event logs:</a>**